-Globetrotters Showman Big Easy Lofton gets his nickname from growing up in New Orleans and his easy-going nature, which is a trait that helped him thoroughly enjoy his three runs on “The Amazing Race,” with teammate Flight Time Lang.
-The duo finished as high as second place on the show.
+Globetrotters Showman Big Easy Lofton gets his nickname from growing up in New Orleans and his easy-going nature, which is a trait that helped him thoroughly enjoy his three runs on “The Amazing Race.”
+Big Easy and his partner finished as high as second place on the show.

 Despite his nickname, nothing was easy about what Big Easy and 13 family members and friends went through when Hurricane Katrina hit New Orleans in 2005.
 Most of the group lived in the uptown projects, and when the levees gave way, Big Easy, his late father and two friends pushed the group in a pickup truck to St. John the Baptist Church.
 From there, they were able to make it out of the city and evacuate to Houston.
 As luck would have it, while he was in Houston, Big Easy was given a tryout by the Globetrotters and then offered a spot on the team.
 “One of the most difficult times in my life turned into an unbelievably positive twist of fate,” he says.